googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 The [packaging guide] contains instructions for how to build from source.

-The Google Cloud exporters are built as part of the `experimental-opentelemetry` feature.
+The Google Cloud exporters are built as part of the `opentelemetry` feature.
 This quickstart also uses the GCS client, from the `storage` feature.

 To enable these features, add the following to your CMake configuration command:

 ```
--DGOOGLE_CLOUD_CPP_ENABLE="storage,experimental-opentelemetry"
+-DGOOGLE_CLOUD_CPP_ENABLE="storage,opentelemetry"
 ```

 #### Fetching `opentelemetry-cpp`